edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

 Application Services using the MessageBus trigger can request a background publisher using the AddBackgroundPublisher API in the SDK.
 This method takes an int representing the background channel's capacity as the only parameter and returns a reference to a BackgroundPublisher.
 This reference can then be used by background processes to publish to the configured MessageBus output.
 A custom topic can be provided to use instead of the configured message bus output as well.

-!!!edgey "Edgex 2.0"
-    For EdgeX 2.0 the background publish operation takes a full AppContext instead of just the parameters used to create a message envelope.
-This allows the background publisher to leverage context-based topic formatting functionality as the trigger output.

 !!! example "Example - Background Publisher"
     ```go
     func runJob (service interfaces.ApplicationService, done chan struct{}){